 Voiceover artists can be recruited to record specific phrases with specific intonations, or in-field collection can be used to collect speech in a more real-world scenario.
 For example, we collected speech data for Nuance directly from the cabin of a car to simulate the in-car audio environment.

-So next time Siri fails to understand your existential questions, or your Amazon Alexa plays the wrong music, remember that this technology is mind-blowingly complicated and still impressively accurate.
+So next time Siri fails to understand your existential questions, or your Amazon Alexa plays the wrong music, remember that this technology is mind-blowingly complex yet still impressively accurate.

 A Work in Progress

 Through these projects and many more, we have seen first-hand the complexities of speech recognition technology.
 We’ve also devised data solutions to help make the devices more usable and inclusive.

 Contact us today to see how we can help your company with data solutions for your speech recognition technology.